thombehrens/sfdc-trigger-framework/README.md

 * `afterUndelete()`

 ## Update by Thom (June 2018)
-context variable and TriggerContext enum made public for use in switch/when flow control inside control methods:
+context variable and TriggerContext enum made public for use in switch/when flow control inside handler methods:

 ```java
 switch on context {